TheOrderoftheCloudKeepers/.github/profile/README.md

 # The Order of the Cloud Keepers Project Description

-The Order of the Cloud Keepers (TOCK) Team was commissioned to perform AWS cloud infrastructure protection .
+The Order of the Cloud Keepers (TOCK) Team was commissioned to perform AWS cloud infrastructure protection.
 The project objectives are as follows:

 - [*Cloud Architecture Design*](https://drive.google.com/file/d/1ltzEt_kOgD3FvV01ItuQiYPlVg6AjB3_/view?usp=drive_link)
 - [*IAM*]()